docupike/docs/docs/user/finder/views-and-presets.md

 # Views and presets

-The `Finder` generates tables that offer different views on the documented data.
-The views can be sorted by the different columns and the columns can be resized to the users needs.
+The `Finder` shows your documentation in the form of customized tables.
+These tables offer different views on the documented data.
+The current view on the data can be adjusted by adding, removing or re-arranging [attribute](../basics/categories-and-attributes.md) columns.

-Which columns are shown is defined by the `View presets`. `View presets` have either a class or a global context.
+Once you are happy with your set of columns, you can save it as a `View preset`. `View presets` have either a class or a global context.

+## Class context

-A class context means that the user can e.g. have a specific `View preset` for servers, that maybe show IP addresses and hard disks and on the other hand have another `View preset` for contact persons that show names and e-mail addresses.
+A class context means that the user can have a specific `View preset` for a certain [object class](../basics/classes.md), e.g. a `View preset` for servers shows IP addresses and hard drives while a `View preset` for persons shows full names and e-mail addresses.

+## Global context

-If a `View preset` has a global context, it can be used to list objects of all classes together.
-This is useful for example for showing search results.
+If a `View preset` has a global context it can be used for all object classes or if you look at objects from different object classes.
+This is useful for showing [search results](search-filters-and-reports.md).

+## Classes or locations

-On the left side of the `Finder` tables is a navigation element that gives you the possibility to navigate through either object classes or physical locations.
-These are navigation switch views, but they do not count as filters and do not show up as search bubbles in the search bar.
+On the left sidebar navigation you can select either object classes or physical locations.
+This switch completely changes the way you are navigating through your information.